 To change your Zyxel Device's time and date, click Maintenance > Time.
 The screen appears as shown.
 Use this screen to configure the Zyxel Device's time based on your local time zone.
-You can add a time server address, select your time zone, and configure Daylight Savings if your location uses it.
+You can enter a time server address, select the time zone where the Zyxel Device is physically located, and configure Daylight Savings settings if needed.